blue-build/modules/modules/chezmoi/README.md

 sudo systemctl enable --user chesmoi-init.service chezmoi-update.timer
 ```

-To turn on lingering for a given user, run the following commmand with sudo:
+To turn on lingering for a given user, run the following command with sudo:

 :::note
 By default, any systemd units in a user's namespace will run after the user logs in, and will close after the user closes their last session.